 Since the first modern slavery statements were published a year ago, we have gained perspective on what companies can do to fight slavery in the supply chain and the benefits of a robust anti-slavery programme.
 On Tuesday 26th September at 12:00pm, Richard Beale will be joining VinciWorks to discuss the practical aspects of modern slavery compliance and answer any questions you may have.

 Richard Beale is the Global Director of Supply Chain at Marshalls plc. and has over 20 years of experience managing global supply chain and procurement in the FMCG, retail, financial services, private equity and manufacturing sectors.
 At Marshalls, Richard is piloting a cutting-edge supplier education programme focusing on the elimination of modern slavery.

 On 26th June 2017, the UK met the EU’s deadline and transposed the Fourth Money Laundering Directive into national legislation.

 On Monday 2nd July over 200 law firms and organisations joined Director of Best Practice Gary Yantin and anti-money laundering expert Amy Bell to discuss the implementation of The Fourth Directive and the new Anti-Money Laundering Regulations 2017.

 The webinar covered some key questions surrounding the new regulations such as:

-General Data Protection Regulation (GDPR) comes into force in exactly one year.
+General Data Protection Regulation (GDPR) comes into force on 25 May 2018.
 If you are unprepared, this regulation could have a drastic impact on your business and how you collect data.
 The regulation creates significantly more rights and protections for data subjects, and imposes heavy fines on businesses that fail to comply.

 The changes you may have to make to comply with GDPR include: